 Ardauli

-In the center of the village, among narrow lanes, stands the parish church dedicated to the Blessed Virgin of the Good Way, built between 1620 and 1680.
+In the center of the town, among narrow alleys, stands the parish church dedicated to the Blessed Virgin of the Good Way, built between 1620 and 1680.
 Other sacred buildings, of great interest, are: the Church of Sts.
 Cosmas and Damian, on the outskirts of the town, and the camprestri churches of St. Quirico and St. Anthony.
 Numerous houses built of trachyte, embellished with lintels carved in the Gothic-Aragonese style, are preserved in the urban fabric of Ardauli.

 No Edition present for this municipality